Samantha2233/marta/README.md

 In attempt to proxy the request, it would return a 403 Unauthorized Error.

-After considering setting up a server to try to connect, (since this is a front end exercise!)
-I decided to stick to focusing on the front end implementation.
-Instead, I simulated an API request by immitating the structure of the Marta API and generating new times based on the current time.
-Then recalculating the countdown when the Refresh button is pressed.
+After considering setting up a server to try to connect, (since this is a front end exercise) I decided to stick to focusing on the front end implementation!
+Instead, I simulated an API request by immitating the structure of the Marta API and generated new times based on the current time.
+Then, recalculate the countdown when the Refresh button is pressed.

 ## Next Steps
 - Successfully connect to Marta API
 - Make sure it is fully accessible
-- Fingure out the direction the user needs to go in to get to their destination and suggest accurate routes.
+- Calculate the direction from the startingPoint to the destination to suggest accurate routes.